Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 All functions that start with `with_` are inspired by Python's `with` keyword, and they handle starting and ending a process safely.
 In the code above, `with_locked` will lock or unlock the ui according to `popup`, execute the code for the `Container`, and then revert back to the previous locked state.
 So the items that exist outside of `with_locked` are unaffected.

-These are the functions you can use to alter the state of the UI:
+You can use these functions to alter the state of the UI:

  - **`ui.show()`**
  - **`ui.hide()`**